Endogenous structural transformation in economic development: Complex economic structures and stagewise development

 \subsubsection{Production, infrastructure, and economic institution}

 Suppose the economy has a unique final good, and the representative firm produces output $Y_t$ according to the following production function:

 \noi where $G(t)$ is the aggregate stock of public goods (or infrastructure) available to all firms at time $t$.
 The public good $G(t)$ is a common external input to each firm's production function.
 The government impose a tax rate $\tau\in [0, 1)$ on output.
-Hence, equation \eqref{sec3.per.capital.equ1} for capital accumulation per capita changes to
+Hence, equation for capital accumulation per capita is given by

 \noi Accordingly, the accumulation of public goods is described by

 \noi and firms hire capital and labor to maximize $(1-\tau) f(t, k(t)) - w(t)-R(t) k(t)$.